blackballoons/blackballoons.github.io/_posts/2021-01-18-sun-is-a-rumor.md

 date: '2021-01-18 08:53'
 ---

-In this great land of the past
+In this great land of the grey
 where the sun is a rumor
 and the sky corpse colour